BDunham484/MVC-blogging-site/README.md

 * Run `npm init -y` from command line
 * run `npm i` to install dependencies
 * Create a .env file in the root folder
-* In the .env file
-*  enter your MySQL login credentials in the following format:
+* In the .env file, enter your MySQL login credentials in the following format:
 * `DB_NAME='kenny_bloggins_db'`
 * `DB_USER='<username>'`
 * `DB_PW='<password>'`